Iraneus/betamedneed/_services/community.md

 The average time spent before treatment and eventual recovery for an emergency like stroke is unacceptably too long especially in Africa.

-The percentage of patients who get treated within the optimal four-hour window for a stroke treatment is nearly zero in many African communities.
+In many African communities, the percentage of patients who get treated within the optimal four-hour window for a stroke treatment is nearly zero.

-This is just unacceptable since time is everything for stroke treatment.
+This is just unacceptable since time is everything for a stroke treatment.

-Together, we have to make very possible effort to ensure that stroke patients can get the care they need as fast as possible for improved treatment outcomes.
+Together, we are making every possible effort to ensure that stroke patients can get the care they need as fast as possible for improved treatment outcomes.

-To this end, some of our additional efforts include helping:
+Some of our additional efforts include:

-### Make healthcare systems stroke ready
+### Making healthcare systems stroke ready

 We work with partners to conduct training on medications and procedures to enable medical facilities and providers deliver timely medical care to stroke patients.

 From equipment and learning tools to clinical trials and research, we work with partners to support medical care providers at every level with resources needed to be stroke ready.

-### Find medical facilities and providers
+### Locating medical facilities and providers

-We help providers and patients and their families locate medical care facilities and providers of various procedures needed for stroke treatment.
+We help providers and patients and their families find medical care facilities and providers of various procedures needed in stroke treatment.

 We are mapping medical facilities and providers based on location and specialties/subspecialties to make it easier for stroke patients to quickly find any acute and chronic care.

-### Provide financing for patient payments
+### Providing financing for patient payments

-We provide financing to ensure that patients who need help can get treatments so that no acute stroke patient is refused timely treatment because of funds.
+We provide financing for patients who need help to ensure that no acute stroke patient is refused timely treatment because of funds.

 Through the medical provider, Medneed takes care of urgent medication costs for those who cannot afford it and the patient can pay back later over time.

-### Make more people stroke aware
+### Making more people stroke aware

 We educate the general public on the signs of stroke and steps to take for more rapid response and timely treatment.

-### Provide routine guidance and support
+### Providing routine guidance and support

 We help and guide providers and patients and their families along the care journey to ensure the patient is getting the right care at every stage as fast as possible.